9.6 Global Expansion, Cross-Border Risk, and Vendor Failures

 Key Takeaways

-Global expansion scenarios test whether senior HR can support growth without assuming that a domestic playbook will work everywhere.
-A new country or region may create different employment rules, labor practices, cultural expectations, benefits norms, data requirements, language needs, and leadership challenges.
+Global expansion scenarios test whether senior HR can support growth without assuming a domestic playbook works everywhere — the BASK Inclusive Mindset competency (which now incorporates the former Global Mindset) applied to strategy.
+A new country may bring different employment rules, statutory benefits, dismissal protections, works councils, cultural expectations, language needs, and data requirements.
 The strongest answer slows down enough to design responsibly while still supporting business speed.

 Expansion issueSenior HR questionStrong response

-Hiring modelEmployee, contractor, employer of record, or local entity?Review legal, cost, control, and talent implications
+Hiring modelEmployee, contractor, employer of record, or local entity?Review legal, tax, cost, control, and talent implications

-RewardsWhat benefits and pay norms apply locally?Align market practice with global philosophy
+RewardsWhat benefits and pay norms apply locally?Align local market practice with the global philosophy

-DataWhat information is collected and where is it stored?Review privacy, access, and vendor controls
+DataWhat is collected and where is it stored?Review GDPR/privacy, access, and vendor controls

 GovernanceWho owns local decisions and escalation?Define decision rights before launch

-Vendor failure is a related senior SJI pattern.
+Vendor failure is a closely related senior SJI pattern.
 A payroll provider misses a cycle, a recruiting platform exposes data, a benefits vendor gives incorrect information, or an outsourced service cannot support an acquisition.
-The best response treats the issue as business continuity and employee trust, not merely contract administration.
+The best response treats the issue as business continuity and employee trust first, not merely contract administration.
+When pay is missed, employees may face real financial harm and the organization may face wage-and-hour exposure, so service recovery and communication precede blame.

 Cross-Border and Vendor Playbook

-• Confirm the business objective and risk tolerance.
+• Confirm the business objective and the organization's risk tolerance.

 • Bring in local legal, tax, finance, security, privacy, or rewards expertise as needed.

-• Define decision rights between global HR, local leaders, and vendors.
+• Define decision rights among global HR, local leaders, and vendors.

-• Build a contingency path for employee-facing services.
+• Build a contingency path for employee-facing services (manual workarounds, interim payments).

 • Monitor service levels, compliance issues, employee impact, and lessons learned.